likith2025/RESUME-BUILDER/README.md

 ✅ Conclusion
 The Smart Resume Parser successfully automates resume analysis using NLP and document parsing techniques.
 It provides a user-friendly interface for HR professionals and recruiters to extract structured data efficiently.
 Future enhancements may include multilingual support, keyword-based filtering, and integration with applicant tracking systems (ATS).

-Let me know if you'd like help formatting this into a polished PDF or adding visuals like flowcharts or UI screenshots.